ashokatechmin/wifi-login-portal/README.md

 ## What it does

 - [x] Logs you into the wifi
+- [x] Automatically check for connectivity to the outside internet
 - [x] Remembers your credentials so you don't type them again over and over again (please don't do this on public computers)
 - [x] Logs you out without you logging into the wifi (cumulatively, I think we've all lost hours doing this)
 - [x] Automatically logs you in on the hour (experimental, may not work as expected)